pipixiaqishi1/TATU/README.md

 # Overview

-This is the implementation of the paper: Uncertainty-driven Trajectory Truncation for Data Augmentation in Offline Reinforcement Learning
+This is the repo of the paper: Uncertainty-driven Trajectory Truncation for Data Augmentation in Offline Reinforcement Learning

 # Dependencies